Trevis8688/cse15l-lab-reports/lab-report-3.md

 `./911report/chapter-3.txt:                agency's leadership.
 Neither Administrator Jane Garvey nor her deputy routinely`\
 `./911report/chapter-1.txt:    Within the FAA, the administrator, Jane Garvey, and her acting deputy, Monte Belger, had not been told of a confirmed hijacking before they learned from television that a plane had crashed.`\

-**Explanation:** Being provided the pattern "Jane Garvey", the `grep` command with the option `-r` searched all files and subdirectories of the directory `./911report` that matched the pattern. \
+**Explanation:** Being provided the pattern "Jane Garvey", the `grep` command with the option `-r` searched all files and subdirectories of the directory `./911report` that matched the pattern.
+(Source: GREP Manual Page) \

 ### Examples of `-n`
 1. \